The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties

 is an isomorphism.

-More generally, one can replace cohomology by $T$-equivariant cohomology, where $T$ is a maximal torus in $B$.
-Drellich and Tymoczko \cite{drellichtymoczko:module} have described a choice of a right inverse of $j$ using GKM theory, and constructed an explicit Leray-Hirsch isomorphism in $T$-equivariant cohomology.
-They also show that the isomorphism they construct in equivariant cohomology induces an isomorphism in cohomology.
+More generally, one can replace singular cohomology by $T$-equivariant cohomology, where $T$ is a maximal torus in $B$.
+Using GKM theory, Drellich and Tymoczko \cite{drellichtymoczko:module} have described a choice of a right inverse $j$, constructed a Leray-Hirsch homomorphism,

-The geometric Leray-Hirsch homomorphism constructed below is an extension of the preceding construction using Bott-Samelson classes in equivariant oriented cohomology instead of Schubert classes in singular cohomology.

-In equivariant $K$-theory, the group $K^T(G/B)$ has four distinguished bases, namely the basis given by the isomorphism classes of the structure sheaves of the Schubert varieties and its dual basis, and the basis given by the isomorphism classes of the structure sheaves of the opposite Schubert varieties and its dual basis.
-For the construction of the geometric Leray-Hirsch homomorphism for a general equivariant cohomology theory, the choice of a Bott-Samelson class is a viable substitute for the class of the structure sheaf of the corresponding Schubert variety (or the corresponding schubert class in singular cohomology).

-Results of Graham and Kumar \cite{grahamkumar:positivity} show that in equivariant $K$-theory, the basis given by the structure sheaves of the opposite Schubert varieties is arguably better adapted to the projection $\pi\colon G/B \to G/P$ than the basis given by the structure sheaves of the Schubert varieties.
-The algebraic Leray-Hirsch homomorphism is based on an algebraically constructed basis in the dual of the associated formal affine Demazure algebra that in equivariant $K$-theory maps to the basis of structure sheaves of opposite Schubert varieties.
-The authors do not know of a geometric construction of this basis that is valid for a general equivariant oriented cohomology theory.